Brown Social Science Center, 209

 Reed College, B.A.

-ProfileMy research investigates a set of specialized hospitals in Ethiopia dedicated to treating women who suffer from obstetric fistula, a maternal childbirth injury that leads to chronic incontinence.
-I am currently working on transforming my dissertation into a book manuscript.
+ProfileMy research investigates a set of hospitals in Ethiopia dedicated to treating women who suffer from obstetric fistula, a maternal childbirth injury that leads to chronic incontinence.
+My first ethnography on the subject, Beyond Surgery: Injury, Healing, and Religion at an Ethiopian Hospital, will appear in the spring of 2017.
+In addition to this ongoing research, I have launched a new, long-term ethnographic research project on physician-assisted dying in the United States and Europe.

 |ANTH||127a||Medicine, Body, and Culture|

 |ANTH||144a||The Anthropology of Gender|

 |ANTH||160b||Dirt, Disgust, and Contagion: The Anthropology of Pollution|

 |ANTH||164a||Medicine and Religion|